Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 I went to Barns School of Business in Denver, CO, in 1959, to learn how to program "heavy iron", i.e., IBM tabulators using banana cords, and using 540 Gang punches, collators, sorters, etc., using 80 column cards.
 At 18 I looked like I was 14 and no one would hire me.

 So, I took an opportunity to go to college.
 In grad school in 1968 I took Numerical Analysis, which involved programming math equations using a KSR-133 keyboard and yellow punch tape, which was read into a Burroughs 200 computer.
-T
+The greenbar readout either gave the result of your computations or an error listing.

+I began teaching science and math and in 1978 I purchased an Apple ][+ to use in teaching.
+That led to teaching teachers how to program Apple BASIC, which led to being self employed writing BASIC accounting programs for banks, farmers, feedlots, etc. I wrote a basic shell of a GAAP 9 enterprise accounting program and modified it to fit particular businesses.

+I had clients all over the midwest and picked up a private pilot license to make travel to and from their businesses faster and easier.
+When I was 57 I had a 3 month contract with a state agency.
+About one month into the contract they asked me to accept a full time job, an offer my wife refused to let me turn down since I was spending weeks on the road at clients businesses.

 Hiding, embedded, and classified (Score:5, Informative)